livekit/python-sdks/examples/whisper/README.md

 ## Whisper example

-Whisper is not really suited for realtime applications.
-The input requires to have 30s of data.
-The way we can workaround this is by filling our data using silence
+[Whisper](https://github.com/openai/whisper) is a speech-to-text model from OpenAI.
+It ordinarily requires 30s of input data for transcription, making it challenging to use in real-time applications.
+We work around this by limitation by padding shorter bursts of speech with silent audio packets.

 ## Run the demo